'}}

 “That’s just how she is.”

-Those words were repeated so often that they began to feel like a fixed part of my identity.
-Each time I was introduced or described that way, I felt a pang of shame — a sense that I was somehow less than the others.
+Hearing these kinds of phrases on repeat....they began to feel like a fixed part of my identity.
+Each time I was introduced or described that way, I felt a pang of shame, a sense that I was somehow less than the others.

 And being pointed out as “the shy one” often happened in front of others.
 For someone who already preferred to stay in the background, that kind of attention was overwhelming.

-I didn’t feel seen for who I really was — thoughtful, observant, sensitive — I felt exposed and misunderstood.
+I didn’t feel seen for who I really was... thoughtful, observant, sensitive....
+I felt exposed, vulnerable and misunderstood.

 Growing Up Shy

 At school, I worked hard, followed the rules, and quietly got on with things.
-My teachers often praised my effort and quality of work, but my reports always included the same theme:
+My teachers would recognise my effort and quality of work, but my reports always included the same theme:

 “Good work, but if only she’d speak up more in class.”